 Green cleaning tip: Vinegar is tops!

 Start by drying out the inserts as best as you can.
 This won’t help the smell, but it can kill some of the bacteria causing the odor.
 Next, fill a sink with warm water.
 Mix in one cup of vinegar and one load’s worth of laundry soap.
 Scrub the inserts thoroughly, then leave them in the full sink for 30 minutes so the vinegar has time to kill off the remaining bacteria.
-Use the same sink mixture to wash out the interior and exterior of the boots, then rinse the boots with plain water.
+Use the same sink mixture to wash out the interior and exterior of the shoes or boots, then rinse them with plain water.
 Air dry the inserts so the vinegar smell dissipates.

 Create some odor absorbers

 Cut the waist off old pantyhose or light-weight nylon socks, and fill the bottom with coffee grounds or baking soda — both of which will absorb moisture and prevent bacteria buildup.
 Tie the top off and insert these into your boots, shoes, mittens… or in every last piece of your daughter’s hockey equipment!

-Removing the smell of soot
+Remove the smell of soot

-A drafty chimney from a wood-burning fireplace can have your living room smelling like soot.
+A drafty chimney from a wood-burning fireplace can leave your living room smelling like soot.
 This can be caused by an imbalance of air pressure in your home.
 Stop the draft by making sure the fireplace's damper has a tight seal.

 Dehumidifiers to the rescue